Programs and Services

 Community Schools operates during non-school hours and expands positive choices and opportunities for youth while achieving academic success.
 Tutoring, homework help, recreation, life skills, cultural opportunities, and case management are included.

-A 4-8 -week basic computer skills program for adults of all ages located at FOC.
-Participants will be engaged in a robust curriculum which will include: basic computers, Windows basics, Internet Explorer, Outlook, Excel, PowerPoint, social media and more.
+A 4-to-8-week basic computer skills program for adults of all ages located at FOC.
+Participants are engaged in a robust curriculum including basic computers, Windows basics, Internet Explorer, Outlook, Excel, PowerPoint, social media and more.

 Domestic Violence Clinical Services are for survivors of partner abuse and their children, and for teens and children who have witnessed domestic violence.
 Staff provide safety planning, individual and group counseling, case management, information, and referrals.